California Self-Driving Car Accident Lawyers

 Mechanical Failures

-A self-driving car, however modern it is, still relies on a series of mechanical processes to run.
+A self-driving car, however modern it is, relies on a series of mechanical processes to run.
 As such, it’s still susceptible to failure due to defective or damaged parts.
 These components can be subject to wear and tear, leading to malfunctions that can result in accidents.

 Software Issues